VIRTUS Adult Awareness Training

 - Only the front doors will be used for entering and exiting the building.

 - On Sunday morning, parents in K-5 will bring their child to the classroom and check in with the catechist.
-Parents should either leave the building or relax in the cafeteria.
-No adult should be in the classroom wing hall without specific permission from the Faith FormationCoordinator.
 An adult hall monitor will be present to ensure that the classroom hall wing is secured.

 - At the end of class parents should return to the classroom and check their child out of class.
 No child will be released to anyone except a parent or authorized representative of the parent.

-- On Sunday evenings, parents are allowed to drop their child at the front door of Notre Dame.
-The student will go directly to the classroom.
+- On Sunday evenings, The student will go directly to the classroom.
 After class, the young adult will leave the classroom and go directly to the front door to go home.
 If a parent does not wish their child to have independent dismissal, the parent should talk to the Faith Formation Coordinator to make suitable arrangements.

 - After all students have entered the building, the front doors will be secured and a hall monitor will be present to allow entrance to the building.